alexlee2000/Regularized_Logistic_Regression_and_the_Bootstrap/README.md

 ![Screen Shot 2021-08-27 at 3 02 32 pm](https://user-images.githubusercontent.com/43845085/131074455-9de578d3-2b2b-4b3e-be7e-2dc65aa5a504.png)

-## Part 2 - NonParametric Bootstrap Implementation for Confidence Intervals (from scratch)
+## Part 2 - NonParametric 90% Bootstrap Confidence Interval Implementation (from scratch)
+A 90% confidence interval gives us a range of values for which we believe with 90% probability that the true parameter is contained in that interval.
+If the computed 90% confidence interval contains the value zero, then this suggests to us that the feature should not be included in our model.

+![Screen Shot 2021-08-27 at 3 07 02 pm](https://user-images.githubusercontent.com/43845085/131074812-dfa6c7a8-6427-44e0-98b5-93fad13512db.png)

-The intervals constructed shown below tell us that most of the coefficients in the model are plausibly zero.
+The intervals constructed shown above tell us that most of the coefficients in the model are plausibly zero (indicated by the red lines).
 It is therefore a good idea to regularize the logistic regression fit.
-We would likely need a value of C ≪ 1 to get a model that is sparse and doesn’t include many of the noisy features.
+We would likely need a value of C << 1 to get a model that is sparse and doesn’t include many of the noisy features.

-![Screen Shot 2021-08-27 at 3 07 02 pm](https://user-images.githubusercontent.com/43845085/131074812-dfa6c7a8-6427-44e0-98b5-93fad13512db.png)